TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 As you master logic, the grammar of decision making becomes known to you, just like Miles mastered the artistry of the self-portrait.
 In a drawing of this caliber, there are all kinds of techniques applied that teenage Miles never even knew to use.
 Hatching.
 Cross-hatching.
 Stippling.
 Fixatives.
 Blending.
 Texturing.
 Light source placement.
 Negative space management.
 I'm sure adult Miles could list more.

 In the same way, logic has its own techniques.
 Just like Miles' teenage skills produced a picture that can pass for a person, untrained logic can get you by in life.
 But you will endeavor with a lot of trial and error as you "reinvent wheels" others already discovered long ago.
-Wouldn't it be great to know what those logic techniques are by name, how they work, and when they are appropriate to be used?
-You'll honestly be able to say you know what you're doing, and why.
+Wouldn't it be great to know what those logic techniques are by name, how they work, and when they are appropriate to use?
+If you do, you'll honestly be able to say you know what you're doing, and why.

+_You won't just feel like you are logical, you'll be able to prove it beyond a shadow of a doubt.
+And if you can prove it, you can live it with confidence._

 #### So what is logic?